TechPerplexed/Gooby/README.md

 Run as 'root' on Debian 10 (our preferred distro) with this command:
 `sudo wget http://bit.ly/GetGooby -O /tmp/install.sh && sudo bash /tmp/install.sh`

 Follow this [Tutorial](http://bit.ly/Tech_Perplexed "How to create an infinite media server using a VPS and Cloud service") for step by step instructions.
-Additional information and instructions are provided in the [Wiki](https://github.com/TechPerplexed/Gooby/wiki "Gooby Wiki").
+Additional information and tips are provided in the [Wiki](https://github.com/TechPerplexed/Gooby/wiki "Gooby Wiki").

 ## Supported Apps: